 - What is your project name?
 Pick any name for your project.
 You can change it later if you like.

-Todoapplication if you wish to follow this guide.
+Todoapplication if you wish to follow the rest of the Keystone tutorials.

 If you run into database related errors at this stage, follow the Database Setup and Adapters instructions.

 You are now running your very own Keystone application!
 Here's what you get out of the box: